Succession Planning to Safeguard Long-term Business Sustainment

-Succession planning is a vital, yet often undervalued process for many small entrepreneurial businesses, but is something that is necessary for long-term business sustainment.
-This isn’t something that is absolutely required at the highest levels, but should be considered for every single level of your business.
+Succession planning is a vital, yet often undervalued process for many small entrepreneurial businesses.
+However it is something that is absolutely necessary for long-term business sustainment.
+This isn’t just something that is required at the highest levels, but should be considered for every single level of your business.

 When looking at your company, you also need to look at transitioning individual roles.
 Succession isn’t simply about filling a spot when someone leaves, but rather about having the most qualified person in a spot at all times.

-By having a bench of players at the ready, you are better able to make the decisions that will positively impact your business, rather than jump to a band-aid solution for a quick fix.
+By having a bench of players at the ready, you are better able to make the decisions that will positively impact your business.
+This mean you won’t have to jump to a band-aid solution for a quick fix.

-Through a succession planning process, you will find that you now retain your best employees because they appreciate the time, attention, and development that you are investing in them, whether for lateral or upwards growth.
-Employees who feel valued are more motivated and engaged to continue their career path with your organization.
+Through a succession planning process, you will find that you now retain your best employees because they appreciate the time, attention, and development that you are investing in them.
+Employees who feel valued are more motivated and engaged to continue their career path with your organization, whether that be laterally or upwards.

 About Roy Murad